Carnegie Classification of Institutions of Higher Education

 The Carnegie Classification of Institutions of Higher Education, or simply the Carnegie Classification, is a framework for classifying colleges and universities in the United States.
 It was created in 1970 by the Carnegie Foundation for the Advancement of Teaching.
 It is managed by the American Council on Education.

 The framework primarily serves educational and research purposes, where it is often important to identify groups of roughly comparable institutions.
+The classification generally focuses on types of degrees awarded and related level of activity such as research.
 The classification includes all accredited, degree-granting colleges and universities in the United States that are represented in the National Center for Education Statistics' Integrated Postsecondary Education Data System (IPEDS).

-General description
+History

 The Carnegie Classification was created by the Carnegie Commission on Higher Education in 1970.
 The classification was first published in 1973 with updates in 1976, 1987, 1994, 2000, 2005, 2010, 2015, 2018 and 2021.
 To ensure continuity of the classification framework and to allow comparison across years, the 2015 Classification update retains the same structure of six parallel classifications, initially adopted in 2005.
 The 2005 report substantially reworked the classification system, based on data from the 2002–2003 and 2003–2004 school years.

 In 2015, the Carnegie Foundation transferred responsibility for the Carnegie Classification of Institutions of Higher Education to the Center for Postsecondary Research of the Indiana University School of Education in Bloomington, Indiana.
-The voluntary Classification on Community Engagement is managed by the Public Purpose Institute at Albion College.
-In March 2022, the universal and elective Carnegie classifications moved to the nonprofit American Council on Education in Washington, D.C.
+The voluntary Classification on Community Engagement was managed by the Public Purpose Institute at Albion College in Albion, Michigan.
+In March 2022, both the universal and elective Carnegie classifications moved to the nonprofit American Council on Education in Washington, D.C.

 Information used in these classifications comes primarily from IPEDS and the College Board.